There’s nothing quite like fresh air and green spaces to clear your head and help you to de-stress.

 The pavilion was opened in 1924 and its grounds are a lovely spot to relax in.
 The unique selling point for this green space is that it has a bar in it.
 Yep, you can have a G&T outdoors and enjoy views of the lovely pool and surrounding green space.
-A simple, off-the-beaten-track spot to meet friends whilst indoor household mixing is banned.
+A simple, off-the-beaten-track spot to meet friends in the great outdoors.

 Whilst not quite in Birmingham, this park is just 20 minutes from the City Centre, and so special it’s worth a mention.
 The Leasowes is a Grade I listed park, ranked up there with landscapes like Blenheim and Stowe.
 It was designed by poet William Shenstone and is considered to be one of the first natural landscape gardens in England.
 Explore the 141 acres to find lake views, trickling streams, picnic perfect grassland and woodland paths that take you far away from the hustle and bustle of the city.